chtefi/chSmoother/README.md

 chSmoother
 ==========

-A custom binding in KnockoutJS to display the change a value from 0 to 100 padding by the intermediate values 10 20 etc. according to the config you give.
+A custom binding in KnockoutJS to display the change of a value from 0 to 100 for instance, by displaying by the intermediate values 10 20 etc. until 100, according to the config you give.

 ```html
 <div data-bind="smoother: Money, raising: 'success', lowering: 'danger'">